ballerina-guides/healthcare-samples/working-with-fhir-igs/au-core/README.md

 To get started with this sample, follow these steps:

 1. Clone this repository to your local machine.
+2. Navigate to working-with-fhir-igs/au-core folder.
-2. Run the project using the following command:
+3. Run the project using the following command:

 ```bash
 $ bal run